-Anti-wrinkle injections (botox) are effective to treat a range of skin concerns.
-Botox treatments in Manchester are delivered by a qualified dermatologist who is also a trainer and assessor for injectable treatments.
+Anti-wrinkle injections (botox) are an effective way of treating a range of skin concerns.
+Botox Anti-wrinkle injections in Manchester are delivered by a qualified dermatologist who is also a trainer and assessor for injectable treatments.

 Lines and Wrinkles